dblock/slack-gamebot/README.md

 Welcome back Victor Barna!
 I've updated your registration.
 ```

+You can also remove yourself from the leaderboard with `gamebot unregister me` and re-register youself again with `gamebot register`.
+The data is not removed, but the user will no longer appear in the leaderboards and cannot participate in challenges.

 #### gamebot challenge &lt;opponent&gt; ... [with &lt;teammate&gt; ...]

 Creates a new challenge between you and an opponent.